 Instead of resealing your double glazed windows, then, the best option is to replace them.
 And, when you do it by working with Double Glazing On The Web, you’ll be able to make the change with change left over.
 Unlike a normal window company, we don’t charge any window prices.
 Instead, we point you to the people who offer the best ones in your area.

 When you get new windows through us, you can get in contact with multiple companies in our trusted, UK-wide network.
 That way, you can get a quality window and a made-to-measure installation from a business on your doorstep.
-That means you’ll get lower travel costs and shorter wait times, all while getting better service!
+That means you’ll get lower travel costs and shorter wait times, all while saving money over time when compared to double glazing repairs.

 And, with the companies in our network, you can choose double glazed windows with a difference for your home.
 That’s because you could create a bespoke design!
 You’ll be able to choose from a range of unique window styles, glazing options, unique colours and finishes and even stunning handles to complete the look.

 You can rely on the companies we work with at Double Glazing On The Web.
 For your peace of mind, we review our network extensively, making sure you only work with the best.
 Many of the companies in our network are also Checkatrade members and Which?
 Trusted Traders and offer low double glazed windows prices.

 Replacing vs Resealing Double Glazed Windows